The Strawberry Blonde: Development and production

-Hayworth received $450 a week for the film and began work immediately with makeup man Perc Westmore to find the look for the title character in what would soon be retitled Strawberry Blonde.
+Hayworth received $450 per week for the film and began work immediately with makeup man Perc Westmore to find the look for the title character in what would soon be retitled Strawberry Blonde.
 After shooting test footage and many stills of his makeup experiments, Westmore memoed Wallis: "Her head is so large and she has so much hair that it will practically be impossible to put a wig on her.
 Whatever color you decide on, she will be happy to have it made that color.
 Then at the end of the picture, we will dye it back to its natural color."
 This film marked the first time Hayworth was seen as a redhead and the only time that audiences heard her real singing voice.

 The shooting of Strawberry Blonde began on October 21, 1940.
-Wallis and Walsh quickly came to loggerheads.
+Wallis and Walsh quickly came to problems.
 The producer thought his director was coming in too close on the actors, that the close-ups decreased the nostalgia by obscuring the period backgrounds.
-Wallis's October 29, 1940 memo chided "You have so much opportunity on this picture for atmosphere and composition... and I hate like hell to see them go by without full advantage being taken of what we have."
+Wallis's October 29, 1940 memo chided "You have so much opportunity on this picture for atmosphere and composition...and I hate like hell to see them go by without full advantage being taken of what we have."
 (Several months later, with Michael Curtiz on Yankee Doodle Dandy, Wallis's complaints would be just the opposite: "Mike, get the story from the actors' faces, instead of going all over the place.")
 Walsh in reality had "memorized the entire script and had worked out every camera angle and move—a visual map of just how he would shoot."
-As the footage continued to flow in, the memos slowed, then stopped.
+As the footage continued to flow, the memos slowed, then stopped.

 Olivia de Havilland had no idea of the friction between the two, no problem with the closeups, and she debunked Walsh's reputation as a tough guy.
 "I loved working with Raoul.
 He seemed to understand perfectly the characters we were playing, and to understand, too, the 'actor' approach to them.
 It was a happy, harmonious set, a happy picture to make."
 The screenwriters too found Walsh a good boss.
 Julius Epstein said he "was great.
 He was very businesslike.
 He didn't change a word on The Strawberry Blonde.
 Some writers complained about Walsh.
 My experience with him was very good."

 When Warner Bros. released Strawberry Blonde on February 21, 1941, "the studio knew it had a hit on its hands."
-Walsh considered it his most successful picture to date, and from then on would call it his favorite film.
+Walsh considered it his most successful picture to date, and he called it his favorite film.